niallbee/capstone/guides/day-1/guide-1-jenkins-architecture.md

    ```
    No need to run `terraform init` this time as we have already installed the module

 5. Now we have a VM with a firewall that only allows traffic to our agent vm via our controller vm.
 However, no SSH keys have been generated to allow this SSH connection.
 The steps to generate an SSH key are very similar to what we did for our jenkins-controller-vm, however this time it will require a manual process rather than terraform.

 In the GCP console, copy the external IP of the jenkins-controller-vm.
 In the VS Code terminal, run the following code to SSH to the jenkins-controller-vm.
 Replacing <EXTERNAL_IP> with the copied external IP of the jenkins-controller-vm from GCP.
 ```
 ssh -i ~/.ssh/myKeyFile testUser@<EXTERNAL_IP>
 ```

 6. You should now be in the jenkins-controller-vm terminal.
 Similar to how we generated our previous key pair, run the following commands
  ```
-   mkdir .ssh
+   cd ~/.ssh
    ```
-   This will create a .ssh directory for you to store your SSH key pairs
    Then to generate your key pair run the following command in your terminal
  ```
    ssh-keygen -t rsa -f ~/.ssh/myKeyFile -C testUser -b 2048